Fabio-A-Sa/Y2S2-LabComputadores/README.md

        />
 </p>

-Gertic-- is inspired by the well-known game [Gartic](https://gartic.io) and implemented to contain all devices taught in LCOM
+Final project carried out in the year 2021/2022 at the time I was on the course as a student.
+Gertic-- is inspired by the well-known game [Gartic](https://gartic.io) and implemented to contain all devices taught in LCOM.

 <p align = "center" >
   <img